khangha13/AppleMap.iDBv1/docs/past_problems_and_resolutions.md

 **Fix**

 - Added `modules/step1c/bin/fix_vcf_fill_missing.sh` to patch rows in place: ensures 9+ columns, sets FORMAT to `GT` if missing, and pads sample genotype columns with `./.`.
 Reports how many rows were patched and their percentage, then bgzips/tabixes the fixed VCF.
-Integrated into Step 1C job template: malformed VCFs are auto-fixed in the working directory before Beagle runs.
+Integrated into Step 1C job template: all VCFs are auto-fixed in the working directory before Beagle runs, so Beagle always sees padded inputs even if bcftools validation passes.

 **AI guidance**